damian-pilarczyk/pw-tests/README.md

 1. Copy the file `.env.example` and paste it to root folder of the project as `.env`, then specify all environmental variables (usernames and passwords are printed on the https://saucedemo.com page).
 2. Run `npm ci` in the terminal.
+3. Run `npm playwright install` to download browsers.
-3. Run `npm run test` to run all of the testcases against all browsers.
+4. Run `npm run test` to run all of the testcases against all browsers.
 Other scripts you can ind in `package.json`

 ## github actions